 — Alice Bonasio (@alicebonasio) May 10, 2017

-Here’s a summary of the main announcements and news from day one of Microsoft Build 2017
+Here are some of the main announcements and news from Microsoft Build 2017

 - Azure Cosmos DB – Touted as the industry’s first globally distributed multi-model database services built from the ground up to power planet-scale cloud services and data-intensive applications — from IoT to AI to mobile — it promises greater fault tolerance and support for all data types, delivering millisecond latency at the 99th percentile